Milton P. Webster: Brotherhood of Sleeping Car Porters official

 As First Vice President of the BSCP and Chair of the International Executive Board, Webster handled most of the routine work of the union, while Randolph served as the public face.

 Civil rights work

 On June 25, 1941, President Franklin D. Roosevelt signed Executive Order 8802, prohibiting racial discrimination in the defense industry and establishing the Fair Employment Practice Committee (FEPC).
 Roosevelt was pushed into action by head of the BSCP, A. Philip Randolph, who had been instrumental in organizing the March on Washington Movement (MOWM), which had planned to demonstrate in the nation's capital later in 1941 unless action to end racial discrimination was taken.

-Webster, a key organizer of the March on Washington Movement [MOWM] leading its powerful Chicago headquarter, helped MOWM emerge as a national mass movement for jobs and justice for black Americans during World War II.

-The National Committee of the March on Washington Movement, expecting that the FEPC would be largely involved with trade union affairs and thus needed an effective and experienced negotiator, selected Milton Webster as their nominee and he was duly appointed to the committee.
+Webster, a key organizer of the march, lead its powerful Chicago headquarters and helped it emerge as a national mass movement for jobs and justice for black Americans during World War II.
+The National Committee of the MOWN, expecting that the FEPC would be largely involved with trade union affairs and thus needed an effective and experienced negotiator, selected Milton Webster as their nominee and he was appointed by Roosevelt to the FEPC.